 Key-points summary: All your rights remain yours.
 You have any necessary permissions.
 You’ll have two weeks to give us feedback on work we deliver.
-You’ll pay a deposit up front and all invoices on delivery.
-And either of us can cancel, both settling any debts to one another.
+You’ll pay a deposit up front and settle all invoices within 14 days.
+Either of us can cancel, both settling any debts to one another.

 - Copyright and licensing